Elder O. B. Mink

 other religious institutions in the days of Israel, but Israel was the only

-only one (kind) has been divinely instituted, and all others are false churches.
+but only one (kind) has been divinely instituted, and all others are false

-The churches to whom the Lord has committed the proclamation of the gospel,
+churches.
+The churches to whom the Lord has committed the proclamation of

-all missionary enterprise, and in whom His institutional glory resides are
+the gospel, all missionary enterprise, and in whom His institutional glory

-Sovereign Grace Missionary Baptist churches.
-Baptists are not the only people
+resides are Sovereign Grace Missionary Baptist churches.
+Baptists are not

-making this claim, but it seems they are the only people labeled “bigoted”
+the only people making this claim, but it seems they are the only people

-for doing so.
-Investigation will reveal that many denominations make this
+labeled “bigoted” for doing so.
+Investigation will reveal that many denominations

-claim for themselves, and others which are not so dogmatic in asserting the
+make this claim for themselves, and others which are not so dogmatic in asserting

-same for their church, yet contend that their particular group is more perfect
+the same for their church, yet contend that their particular group is more

-in degree than all others.
-Any church that is not built after the New Testament
+perfect in degree than all others.
+Any church that is not built after the

-model is not merely a false church, but is the antithesis of the true, and
+New Testament model is not merely a false church, but is the antithesis of

-whether conscious of it or not, every ecclesiastical exercise of an ill-founded
+the true, and whether conscious of it or not, every ecclesiastical exercise

 the church in the Holy Spirit on the day of Pentecost, and that this baptism